 C14 Yes No

-Does your institution have an application closing date?
+C14 Does your institution have an application closing date?
 X

 C14 Application closing date (fall): 15-Jan

 C14 Priority date: n/a

 C15 Yes No

-C15 Are first-time, first-year students accepted for terms other than v
+C15 Are first-time, first-year students accepted for terms of other than the fall ? Χ

-the fall? ^